Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Introduction

 However, face recognition in videos in the absence of domain-matched training data remains a challenging problem.
-In TV shows and movies, we need to robustly identify the characters in the presence of multiple \textit{visual distractors} such as changes in appearance, background imagery, facial expression, size (resolution), view points (pose), illumination, partial detection (occlusion), and in some cases, age~\cite{ghaleb2015accio}.
-We provide a few examples of visual distractors in Figure~\ref{fig:exemplar} from one of the movies in our dataset.
-This task is further complicated in long-form content such as movies where different characters occur at varying frequencies and an exemplar of a character is not always available.
-In this setup, effective face recognition not only requires face representations which remain robust to visual distractors, but possibly unsupervised methods such as clustering to accurately identify every character in a given video.
-This is the main focus of this work with movie videos as our domain-of-interest.
+We need to robustly identify the characters regardless of changes in appearance, background imagery, facial expression, size (resolution), view points (pose), illumination, partial detection (occlusion), and in some cases, age~\cite{ghaleb2015accio}.
+Figure~\ref{fig:exemplar} highlights the variability in the appearance of characters making the character labeling task challenging in the presence of visual distractors.
+The task is further complicated in long-form content such as movies, where characters occur at varying frequencies and suitable exemplars of actors playing them are not always available.
+In this setup, effective face recognition not only requires face embeddings which remain robust to visual distractors, but possibly unsupervised methods such as clustering to accurately identify every character in a movie.
+This is the main focus of this work with Hollywood movie videos as our exemplary application domain of interest.

-Face recognition in videos is typically performed at the \textit{track-level}.
-Unlike photo albums or image datasets, the temporal nature of videos can be used to group consecutive face detections into \textit{face tracks} using simple heuristics based on the detection overlap \cite{xiang2015learning} agnostic to the face identity.
-Face tracking offers an effective way to mine different instances of the same person (\textit{must-link} constraints).
-Multiple faces occurring in a given video frame can be assumed to belong to different characters, that provides a set of face tracks that belong to different persons (\textit{cannot-link} constraints).
-This process exploits the co-occurring nature of faces in videos, both spatially and temporally, and does not require additional supervision; hence the term \textit{self-supervised}.
-In the context of video face clustering in video, self-supervision was explored by several past papers to obtain robust domain-specific face representations to specific domains (e.g., \cite{zhang2016deep,sharma2019self}) as well as using the must-link and cannot-link constraints to improve face clustering~\cite{cinbis2011unsupervised,somandepalli2019reinforcing}.
+Unlike photo albums or image datasets, the temporal nature of videos can be used to group time-consecutive faces detected from the same person into \textit{face tracks}, using simple heuristics based on the detection overlap~\cite{xiang2015learning} agnostic to the face identity.
+Thus, face recognition in video is generally performed at the \textit{track-level}.
+Face tracking in video content such as movies---where there are typically multiple characters appearing in a scene---also offers \textit{self-supervised} means of mining pairs of faces that belong to the same person (all faces within a track) and faces that belong to different people (all faces co-occurring in a frame).
+This process exploits the co-occurring nature of faces (both spatially and temporally) inherently present in videos such as movies and does not require additional supervision; hence, the term \textit{self-supervised}.
+In the context of video face clustering, several past studies have shown self-supervision frameworks to be effective in learning robust domain-specific face embeddings~\cite{zhang2016deep,sharma2019self} as well as in improving face clustering~\cite{cinbis2011unsupervised,somandepalli2019reinforcing}.